 The most common language spoken in Aubrey is English.
 Other important languages spoken here include Spanish and Greek.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 8 residents per square mile, is less crowded than 97.6% of all U.S. neighborhoods.
+Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to Ä¢¹½ÊÓÆµ's leading research, this neighborhood is less densely populated than 97.6% of the neighborhoods in America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to Ä¢¹½ÊÓÆµ's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 In addition, vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 40.7% of the residential real estate vacant, the neighborhood claims the distinction of having a higher vacancy rate than 97.8% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.